 Blue Mountain College will employ and retain Christian faculty dedicated to teaching and advising and to improving themselves through professional development opportunities and staff and administrators who support these efforts.
-Service to the college and the greater community will characterize all those who work at the college.
-To the extent possible, the college will provide compensation and benefits which compare favorably with regional colleges of similar size and mission and each individual's level of accomplishment.
-The college professional will support development for all personnel.
+Service to the College and the greater community will characterize all those who work at the College.
+To the extent possible, the College will provide compensation and benefits which compare favorably with regional colleges of similar size and mission and each individual's level of accomplishment.
+The College will support professional development for all personnel.

-٧. Student Development and Services
+V. Student Development and Services

-Blue Mountain College will provide opportunities for personal growth and development of the individual student.
-The college will offer personal, career, and academic advising; lectures, programs, and activities; and student organizations.
+Blue Mountain College will provide opportunities for

+personal growth and development of the individual student.
+The College will offer personal, career, and academic advising; lectures, programs, and activities; and student organizations.